-In order for a Boy Scout Leader to be considered "fully trained" the leader needs to take the above courses along with Scoutmaster/Assistant Scoutmaster (even if you are not in one of those positions), and Outdoor Leader Skills (OLS).
-Scoutmaster/Assitant Scoutmaster Training and Outdoor Leader Skills are only available in a classroom setting and OLS is a overnight campout.
+In order for a Scouts BSA Leader to be considered "fully trained" the leader needs to take the above courses along with Scoutmaster/Assistant Scoutmaster (even if you are not in one of those positions), and Outdoor Leader Skills (OLS).
+Scoutmaster/Assistant Scoutmaster Training and Outdoor Leader Skills are only available in a classroom setting and OLS is a overnight campout.
 Troop Committee Challenge is available online.

 In order for a Venturing Leader to be considered "fully trained" you will need to take the above courses in addition to Venturing Youth Protection and Venturing Position Specific.

 Venturing Leader Youth Protection - my.scouting.org

 For Supplemental Training including Safe Swim Defense, Safety Afloat, Hazardous Weather,Woodbadge, Powderhorn, and other training, please visit the council training page or to take these courses online please visit: my.scouting.org